Modern States

 Free courses, low-cost degrees

 A ministry-funded online college offering tuition-free courses in Bible, ministry, and general studies.
-Degrees through Christian Leaders College cost only administrative fees: roughly $2,000 all-in for an associate degree and $4,000 for a bachelor's (check their current fee schedule).
+Degrees cost only administrative fees: roughly $2,000 all-in for an associate degree and $4,000 for a bachelor's (check their current fee schedule).
 CLI holds candidate status with the ABHE, a U.S. Dept. of Education–recognized accreditor.
+Candidate status is a pre-accreditation status, not full accreditation: it signals an institution is on the path and expected to reach accreditation within five years.
+That distinction affects how other colleges treat the credits, so confirm transferability with the destination before committing.

 The Liberty University pathway